illinois-cs241/illinois-cs241.github.io/index.md

 The quizzes  will be in room 57 Grainger Library (to the far-left side of the basement).
 You will be asked to register for a time slot that works for you at the [schedule sign-up link](https://cbtf.engr.illinois.edu/sched/) (Chrome recommended).
 Here are the [rules, requirements and expectations](https://cbtf.engr.illinois.edu/).

 For grading, we will drop your lowest quiz score, lowest lab score, and two lab attendance grades.
 Sickness, vacation, sleep, _whatever_; we don't care.
 Exceptions in rare circumstances can been arranged with the course administrator ([cs241admin@illinois.edu](mailto:cs241admin@illinois.edu)), or Director of Undergrad studies.
-Missing three (or more) sections or three (or more) quizzes is automatically a failing grade.

 At the end of the semester there will be a last chance regrade option for two machine problem grades.
 To be able to take advantage of this opportunity you will need to have a perfect attendance grade after the drops.